 When it comes to getting insurance, knowing what you’re paying for is important, especially if you need to make a claim.
 We have an extensive list of questions and answers about the ins and outs of insurance, so that you can make the right decision in choosing the insurance policies that best meet your needs.
 Take the time to read the information below to answer any questions you may have about how our insurance coverage policies work.
+We will help you with your questions regarding, collision insurance, renter’s insurance, and homeowners insurance.
 And if you have a question that you don’t see answered here, please feel free to contact us today and we’ll be happy to answer.

 What is the difference between Collision and Comprehensive coverage?

 Collision – When your car collides with another vehicle, hits a guardrail, hits a tree, hit and run and parking lot damage.